datachats/datachats.github.io/pages/contact.md

 Contact me at jocelyn.pender@canada.ca.

-You'll need to be an employee.
+You'll need to be an employee of the centre.